cloudfoundry/docs-bosh/content/links.md

   type: conn
 ```

 And then in the deployment manifest, we disambiguate the links with `provides` and `consumes` declarations on the jobs.
-The database instance groupd name their `database_conn` links.
+The database instance groups name their `database_conn` links.
 The application job uses these names to specify which database it will use for each of its links.

 ```yaml
 # ...